Neeraj-Gulavani/Shadow-Crypt/README.md

 ESC – Pause Menu

----

 ## 🚀 Installation

-Download the zip file from "Download and Play" folder , extract it and run the .exe to enjot the game for yourself!
+- Download the zip file from "Download and Play" folder.
+- Extract it.
+- Run the .exe to try the game for yourself!
 ---